quesoft-it/ntak-php/README.md

 # NTAK RMS PHP API / SDK (FOR PHP 7.1)

-**This is a fork from [https://github.com/kiralyta/ntak-php](https://github.com/kiralyta/ntak-php) repostitory, so I can use API in php 7.1.
-I hope it helps others who cannot use the latest version of php due to other dependencies.
-Remdme.md has been partially rewritten to comply with php 7.1.
-I left the other parts in their original form.**
+**This is a fork from [https://github.com/Natsu007/ntak-php](https://github.com/Natsu007/ntak-php) repostitory.
+We want to extend it some other functions.
+I hope it helps others.
+Readme.md is maintained.
+I left the other parts in their original form.
+We will merge the new developments of original repo.**

-**Update: I have created a development branch into which I am constantly synchronizing the latest updates from "kiralyta / ntak-php".
-I will rewrite the updated code if necessary so that it runs in php 7.1.
-Unit tests are performed on every update.
-Each update gets a tag.**
+**Orginal repo [https://github.com/kiralyta/ntak-php](https://github.com/kiralyta/ntak-php), thanks for sharing the solution**

+****

-Welcome to my little package, that helps you make NTAK RMS requests like a boss.
+This helps you make NTAK RMS requests like a boss.

 Table of Contents:
 - [Installation](#installation)